matuteiglesias/journal/content/Dev/2023-10-26_Enhanced_Time_Series_Data_Visualization_in_Python.md

 ### Session Goal
-The goal of this session was to enhance and refine the process of creating time series plots using [[Python]], focusing on improving visualization techniques and data management.
+The session focused on developing and refining [[Python]] scripts for visualizing time series data using [[CSV]] files.
+The aim was to create customizable and efficient plotting functions.

 ### Key Activities
-- Developed a step-by-step guide for creating time series plots from [[CSV]] data using [[Python]] libraries such as [[Pandas]] and [[Matplotlib]].
+- Developed a [[Python]] script to create time series plots from [[CSV]] data using [[Pandas]] and [[Matplotlib]].
-- Implemented a script to handle the plotting of time series data, including scatter plots, moving averages, and percentile shading.
-- Updated the `plot_time_series` function to enhance its capabilities, including conditional checks for quantiles and specific cases.
+- Enhanced the `plot_time_series` function to handle entire series with conditional checks for quantiles and specific cases.
-- Created plots by grouping data based on specific columns, such as the 'AGLOSI' column, to visualize different groups within the dataset.
+- Implemented plotting by groups, specifically using the 'AGLOSI' column, to generate scatter plots, moving averages, and percentile shading.
-- Adjusted data visualization techniques by modifying rolling averages, y-axis limits, line styles, and color manipulations to improve clarity.
+- Adjusted data visualization parameters such as rolling averages, y-axis limits, line styles, and color manipulations for clarity.
-- Solved color adjustment issues by converting RGB to HLS and back to RGB to handle TypeErrors.
+- Fixed color adjustment issues by converting RGB to HLS and back to RGB to prevent TypeErrors.
-- Expanded the `files_info` dictionary to better manage time series data attributes for analysis.
+- Expanded the `files_info` dictionary to manage time series data more effectively.

 ### Achievements
-- Successfully implemented enhanced visualization techniques for time series data.
-- Improved data management strategies for handling time series data attributes.
+- Successfully created and refined scripts for plotting time series data with enhanced visualization features.
+- Improved the clarity and customization of plots through various adjustments and enhancements.

 ### Pending Tasks
-- Further testing and validation of the updated plotting functions and scripts in diverse datasets.
+- Further testing and validation of the plotting functions with diverse datasets to ensure robustness and flexibility.
-- Exploration of additional customization options for time series plots to cater to specific analytical needs.